hzi-bifo/Colletotrichum/README.md

-Code and data to reproduce dN/dS analysis of Hacquard et *al.* **Survival trade-offs in plant roots during colonization by closely related beneficial and pathogenic fungi}**
+Code and data to reproduce dN/dS analysis of Hacquard et *al.* **Survival trade-offs in plant roots during colonization by closely related beneficial and pathogenic fungi**

 from philipp.muench@helmholtz-hzi.de